gofilipa/python-for-text/scrape/ethics.md

 Allow: /
 ```

-No other declaration could be more permissive than that.
+Nothing could be more permissive than that.